 Keep the Mind and Body Active

 - Maintain friendships.
-Having people to share our thoughts and experiences keeps us connected.
+Having people near who share our thoughts and experiences keeps us connected.
 Getting together often is good for our well-being.
 Our friends give us validation and support.
-Laughter is good medicine.
+Laughter heals.
 We are apt to get out and enjoy a happier and healthier life with a companion.